sxfduter/monocular-depth-estimation/README.md

   + [code for pytorch](https://github.com/DhruvJawalkar/Depth-Map-Prediction-from-a-Single-Image-using-a-Multi-Scale-Deep-Network)

 # GAN for depth estimation
+These use the Generator to generate the depth map instead of using estimation networks.
+From these work, it can be seen that the generative nature in GAN networks is beneficial to the scenes with dynamic objects.
+However, these visual odometry related GANs focus on the depth estimation, but not on the ego-motion estimation.
 * Generative Adversarial Networks for unsupervised monocular depth prediction
   + [paper](http://vision.deis.unibo.it/~ftosi/papers/monoGan.pdf)
 * Unsupervised Adversarial Depth Estimation using Cycled Generative Networks